Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/identifiers/event_schemes.md

 Appropriate schemes and identifiers are defined below.

-# MPD Events
+# MPEG DASH Events

-The following defines a set of URIs that identify MPD events, i.e., schemes contained in the **EventStream** element:
+The following defines a set of URIs that are defined by ISO/IEC 23009-1:

-{{< csvTable "csv/event-schemes-mpd-events.csv" >}}
+{{< csvTable "csv/event-schemes-mpeg-dash-events.csv" >}}

-# DASH Inband Events
+# Industry and Consortia Defined Events

 The following defines a set of URIs that identify specific DASH inband event schemes, i.e., schemes contained in the **InbandEventStream** element: